Family of processors, catering to different segments of the market.

-The C Class is a controller class of processors, aimed at mid-range application workloads.
-The core is a highly optimized, 5-stage in-order design with MMU support and capability to run operating systems Linux and Sel4.
-These processors are targeted at compute/control applications in the 0.5-1.5 Ghz range.The C-class supports the full RISC-V ISA.
-The C Class is also the basis for our Tagged-ISA and Fault tolerant cores.Learn more
+A controller class of processor, aimed at mid-range application workloads.
+The core is highly optimized, 5-stage in-order design with MMU support and capability to run operating systems Linux and Sel4.
+C-class targets compute/control applications in the 0.5-1.5 Ghz range.An Intro to C-Class Learn more

-This is a mobile class processor with a maximum of 8 cores, the cores being a combination of C and I class cores.Tile-Link is used as the cache-coherent interconnect used along with transaction adapters/bridges to AXI4/AHB to connect to fast and/or slow peripherals.
+A mobile class processor with a maximum of 8 cores, the cores being a combination of C and I class cores.Tile-Link is used as the cache-coherent interconnect used along with transaction adapters/bridges to AXI4/AHB to connect to fast and/or slow peripherals.
 The TileLink topology is customizable to allow optimizations for various power/performance targets.
 In typical configurations, it is expected that a core complex of 2 or 4 cores will share an L2 cache.
 L3 caches are optional and are typically expected to be used in desktop type applications.

-The S-Class is aimed at Workstation and Enterprise server workloads.
+Aimed at Workstation and Enterprise server workloads.
 The base core is an enhanced version of the I-class, with quad-core and multi-threading support.
 A tile-link based cache coherent mesh fabric is the interconnect of choice.
 Cores are expected to use dedicated L2 caches and segmented L3 caches.
 A maximum core count of 32 will be supported.
 External interconnect is expected to be Gen-Z and we are considering supporting multi-socket cache coherency based on a MOESIF style protocol running on top of Gen-Z.

-F-Class processors are fault tolerant versions of the base-processors.
-Features include redundant compute blocks (like DMR and TMR), temporal redundancy modules to detect permanent faults, lock-step core configurations, fault localization circuits, ECC for critical memory blocks and redundant bus fabrics.
-These are also a key component of our ASIL-D solutions and autonomous vehicle compute blocks.Learn more
+Fault tolerant version of the base class processor.
+Features include redundant compute blocks (like DMR and TMR), temporal redundancy modules to detect permanent faults, lock-step core configurations, fault localization circuits, ECC for critical memory blocks and redundant bus fabrics.Learn more